WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 problem, and it would be possible to introduce a response header to convey the expected request headers.

-Since proxies don't modify unknown content types, we could wrap the original exchange into an `application/http2` format.
-This could be as simple as a series of HTTP/2 frames, or could
+Since proxies are unlikely to modify unknown content types, we could wrap the original exchange into an `application/http2` format and include the `Cache-Control: no-transform` header when sending it.
+This format could be as simple as a series of HTTP/2 frames, or could

 1. Allow longer contiguous bodies than [HTTP/2's 16MB frame
    limit](https://tools.ietf.org/html/rfc7540#section-4.2), and